ShiweiGuo1995/SCFormer/readme.txt

 2. For the electricity dataset as an example, you can run the following command.All the scripts are in the /scripts directory. bash ./scripts/multivariate_forecasting/ECL/SiTransformer.sh

+# Note: SiTransformer is the name of the model in the codes, which is actually the SCFormer model from the paper.